flupe/slod/README.md

     Usage: slod [options] [ROOT]
-      -h, --help       Show this help message and quit -p, --port PORT  Specify port to listen on
-      -l, --live       Enable livereload
+      -h, --help       Show this help message and quit -p, --port PORT  Specify port to listen on --no-hidden  Do not show hidden files on directory index -l, --live       Enable livereload

 ## Issues

 - No live reloading yet.
 - If a client closes the connection too early and doesn't listen, we crash.